 Operationally, to go and apply for jobs as a flight attendant you've got to be calm and confident enough to deal with irate people and even possible hijackers.
 It's true that some tests are designed to eliminate weak applicants and certainly those that aren’t team players.

-This is covered extensively in Video Manual of the AIRLINES Be a Flight Attendant today program.
+This is covered extensively The Secrets of Flight Attendant Interviews